 - Your BMI results will appear

-Are you interested to continue from here?
-Simply follow the easy 4-step process below to get started on your Route to Surgery.
+Simply follow the easy 4-step process below to get started on your Journey to Weight Loss Surgery.

 Step 1: Calculate your BMI

-Step 2: Attend an online or in-person First Step weight loss seminar and test your knowledge
+Step 2: Register for an online First Step weight loss seminar to test your knowledge

 Step 3: Complete our quick on-line questionnaire on our contact form.

 Here are the standard criteria that you will need to meet to qualify for insurance coverage of Bariatric Surgery: